Exploring The Baliem Valley, Papua – Tribes and Mummies

 The road became less well-maintained as we drove further away from the main town and crossed streams along wooden bridges, with little dirt paths leading the way to tiny settlements of a few houses and a couple of buffalo grazing around them.

 Driving along the northwest was more difficult, since the road was a lot worse and with many more craters.
 This part of the Baliem Valley seemed even more rugged and raw, with locals looking up from their work in the fields when they saw us pass by.
 We observed lots of older tribal men wearing the koteka around here too.

-Accommodation in Wamena
+Hotels in Wamena

 We stayed at Hogorasuak Guesthouse (quite a mouthful to pronounce) a little place run by Rut and her husband, in a very clean room with a shared (and also spotless) bathroom and a kitchen which we could use to make our own breakfast.

 Drinking water, bread, noodles, jams and other breakfast items were provided by the host.
 The room cost 375,000 IDR (about €21.50) and was one of our more expensive accommodation expenses in Indonesia, but we should point out that almost all costs in Papua are a lot higher than in the rest of Indonesia.